Trading with the Crowd: Introduction

 Here we summarise the main financial interpretation of our analysis: \begin{itemize} \item[\textbf{(i)}] \emph{The consideration of a decaying price distortion in the finite player game points out that the cumulative order-flow is in fact an endogenous signal, which is observed and used by all traders in the game. } \item[\textbf{(ii)}] \emph{In various scenarios the order-flow amplifies the effect of the exogenous price predicting signal on the price process and on the traders' execution strategies at equilibrium.} \end{itemize} These interesting and surprising results cannot be derived by the \citet{CardaliaguetLehalle:18} model, as their model assumes that the permanent price impact is an exogenous signal which satisfies a consistency condition.
 Indeed in the mean field setting the contribution of each agent to this signal is infinitesimal.
 Also Cardaliaguet and Lehalle did not incorporate a price predicting exogenous signal in their model, so their mean field optimal strategies are in fact deterministic and the order-flow amplification effect does not appear.
 In fact our results show that for a sell strategy for example, a negative price predicting signal will motivate the traders to sell more aggressively and their associated order-flow will drop the price down even further and create an endogenous signal in the same direction of the predictive signal.
 The only reason that the system remains in equilibrium is due to the penalties of holding inventory during and at the end of the trading period in the agents' performance functional.
 See Section \ref{sec:illustrations} for a qualitative analysis and illustrations of the results.

 In this work we also formulate and solve the corresponding mean field game, which describes the limit of infinitely many agents (see Section \ref{sec:infinitePlayer} and Theorem \ref{thm:main-infMFG}).
 We prove in Theorem \ref{thm-strat-con} and Corollary \ref{corr-val} that the equilibrium trading speed and value function of an agent in the finite $N$-player game converges to the corresponding trading speed and value function of an agent in the mean field game at rate $O(N^{-2})$.
+Similar convergence result with relaxed assumptions but without the convergence rate is given in and Theorem \ref{thm-con-long}.
 This concludes that the aggregated order flow, which appears in the model as the cumulative transient price impact of all agents, becomes an exogenous signal as the number of agents tends to infinity.
 As a result, we justify the a priori assumption of the exogenous price impact process in the simplified model of Cardaliaguet and Lehalle.
 Finally we prove in Theorem \ref{thm-eps-nash} that the mean field optimal strategy provides an approximate Nash-equilibrium for the finite-player game.